libretime/libretime/docs/manual/radio-page/index.md

 ![](static/radio-page.png)

 The site includes your logo (set under Settings > General), the login button to the LibreTime interface, links for the schedule, station description, and podcast tabs, and a livestream player that runs of the stream from the built-in Icecast2 server.
+The currently playing artist and track are displayed.

 ![](static/radio-schedule.png)